Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 #### 3.3.1.
 Ongoing Distribution Mechanism

-There are several distribution schemes that can be applied in different stages of a Cryptocommodity:
+There are several distribution schemes that can be applied in different stages of a CryptoCommodity:

 - Rewards on Community Activity